roman-milk/roman-milk.github.io/polly-plus-four.md

+===

- ****** Polly Plus Four ****** byJust_Plain_Bob© I looked at her and then at the Llama.
+I looked at her and then at the Llama.
 I ejected the clip and pulled the slide back to make sure the chamber was clear and then I set the pistol on the bedside table and then looked at her standing there looking down at me.

  "What do you mean that you aren't going to leave me?"